Year 3

 Spellings

-These word lists contain the first 100 and next 200 common words which children encounter in their reading.
-The words are listed in frequency order, reading down the columns, starting with the most common word, 'the'.
+These word lists contain the first 100 and the next 200 of the most common words children encounter in their reading.
+The words are listed in frequency order, reading down the columns from the most common, 'the'.

 Reading: